naiyerasif/site/content/blog/2019/2019-11-08-uploading-files-with-spring-boot-and-express.md

 }
 ```

-> **WARNING** This is a global CORS mapping.
+> **Warning** This is a global CORS mapping.
 Do NOT use such a configuration on production!

 Since Express will be running at the port `8080`, let's configure a different port for the Spring application by editing `application.yml` file.